ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 1. Introduction
 2. Make 25km panan from 25km OM3 and add boundary conditions
 3. Convert to 8km pan-An using GEBCO bathy
+4. Optimisation
-4. Use Charrassin bathy instead
+5. Use Charrassin bathy instead
-5. Use new parameters
+6. Use new parameters
-6. Fix bugs
+7. Fix bugs

 # 1. Introduction
 This page outlines the steps followed to create the pan-Antarctic configurations (ACCESS-rOM3-panan).
 It also describes some of the bugs encountered and outlines remaining issues to investigate.
 The purpose of this document is to:
 1. have a record of the steps followed to create the domain and,
 2. Document an example workflow for creating a regional domain as a subset of a global domain.

-When modifying this workflow to create a user-defined regional domain, be aware that subsetting of the global domain will need to occur in the x- and y- directions for non-polar domains
+When modifying this workflow to create a user-defined regional domain, be aware that subsetting of the global domain will need to occur in the x- and y- directions for non-polar domains.
+**Note**: The below docs are based off [this markdown file](https://github.com/claireyung/access-om3-configs/blob/8km_jra_ryf_obc2-sapphirerapid-Charrassin-newparams-rerun-Wright-spinup-accessom2IC-yr9/panantarctic_instructions.md)
-# 1. Make 25km panan from 25km OM3 and add boundary conditions
+# 2. Make 25km panan from 25km OM3 and add boundary conditions

 These instructions were used to make a test 25km pan-An regional config.
 This configuration is a test configuration used for development, including developing the workflow for creating a regional domain from a global domain.
 We start with a global domain, truncate it, and then change configuration files as required.